EugeneW/gaming-cloud-sdk-unity-documents/Unity_SDK.md

 -----------------
 ### <a name ="FGC.GetUser">FGC.GetUser</a>
-Gets the information on the user specified by the id.
+Get the users status specified by id.
 The result is returned by the callback with the arguments of User and Error.

     public static void GetUser(string id, Action<User, Error> callback)